TLEA Program Overview

 Application Phase: The agency applies for membership by contacting the Tennessee Association of Chiefs of Police for an application packet.
 The agency, once accepted into the Program receives necessary materials to assist in the next phases.

 - Onsite Assessment: A Tennessee Accreditation Program assessor(s) reviews the agencies policies, procedures, and practices against the standards to ensure necessary compliance is met.
-A report is then compiled and forwarded to the Tennessee Accreditation Program Board for review and nomination to award accreditation is made.
+A report is then compiled and forwarded to the Professional Standards Committee for review and nomination to award accreditation is made.

 - Review and Decision: The governing Board reviews the nomination and decides to award or defer accreditation.
 A date, time and location is arranged for formal presentation of the award.